mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-06.md

 ## Success Criteria
 - Demonstrate that you have created the "Natural language to SQL" Semantic Kernel Prompt Plugin
-- Demonstrate that you add the database schema in Azure Open Ai Context window and you set meaningful instructions to the bot.
+- Demonstrate that you add the database schema in Azure Open AI Context window and you set meaningful instructions to the bot.
 - Demonstrate that you can ask questions in natural language and you get responses with SQL queries.
 - Discuss with your coach the disadvantages of current solution and propose ways to optimize this.